pingidentity/pingidentity-devops-getting-started/10-docker-standalone/README.md

 ## HowTo

-There are a 3 shell scripts that can be used to run, cleanup and stop docker containers for the PingIdentity Docker Images.
+There are a 3 shell scripts that can be used to run, cleanup and stop docker containers for the Ping Identity Docker Images.

 ### docker-run.sh